 Guarding the Prisoners at Koje-do

-Jose E. Hernandez Rivera describes that it was like to guard the Prisoner of War camp at Koje-do Island, Korea.
+Jose E. Hernandez Rivera describes what it was like to guard the Prisoner of War camp at Koje-do Island, Korea.
 He explains that they used to take the prisoners to the LSTs (ships) to load oil and equipment in the morning.
-He shares a memory of a time when a prisoner wouldn’t do what he was told, but then moves on to tell of the deaths that took place in the camps.
+He shares a memory of a time when a prisoner would not do what he was told and then moves on to tell of the deaths that took place in the camps.

 North Korean Prisoners of War